korbit-ai/korbit-mentor-action/README.md

 ## Outputs

 The action will print the report in the summary tab of your github action run.

+### Headless

+As mention in the inputs, if you are using the `headless` option, the scan could exit with a `91` code.
+It means that the pipeline will be stopped.

 ## Example usage